 - Olive Drab Green: This greenish finish provides robust corrosion resistance and is typically used in military and outdoor equipment applications.

-The choice of zinc plated color impacts both the visual appeal and the protective qualities of the coated item, with darker finishes generally offering greater corrosion resistance.
+The choice of zinc plating colors impacts both the visual appeal and the protective qualities of the coated item, with darker finishes generally offering greater corrosion resistance.

 Zinc Plating Color Chart